douhthood/vector_sample_code/ONNX/ONNX Support.md

 <br>

 Setup for using the vector_embedding SQL function
-- [Download a pre-built Augmentd ONNX file]
+- [Download a pre-built Augmented ONNX file]
 - [Load the embedding model into Oracle Database 23ai](../ONNX/Load%20the%20ONNX%20model.md)
 - [Create a vector via the vector_embedding SQL function](../ONNX/Create%20vector%20via%20vector_embedding.md)